underdogg-forks/cleanninja/docs/clients.rst

 Client Overview Page
 """"""""""""""""""""

 Each client has its own Client Overview page.
-The overview page provides a complete summary of all your client details and activity in one page.
-From here, you can access everything you need about the specific client, including the client's general contact information, total standing payments and balance, and a detailed list of the client Activity, Invoices, Payments and Credits.
+The overview page provides a complete summary of all your client details and timeline in one page.
+From here, you can access everything you need about the specific client, including the client's general contact information, total standing payments and balance, and a detailed list of the client Timeline, Invoices, Payments and Credits.
 You can also Edit, Archive or Delete the client, view the Client Statement and view the Client Portal, all directly from the Client Overview page.
 Let's explore:

 How to view the Client Overview page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^